Commercial filming and photography in national parks, recreation areas and state forests

 If you want to operate in a state plantation forest and a national park, state forest or recreation area, you only need to apply to Queensland Parks and Wildlife Service (QPWS).

 Before you apply

 You can request a free pre-lodgement meeting to:

 - discuss and develop your proposal

-- reduce assessment time frames
+- learn about assessment time frames.